 User Privacy Features

-In both UA and GA4 properties, even if you have enabled advertising features through your property settings, there may be cases where you need to disable them programmatically based on the user's expressed privacy preferences.
+Even if you have enabled advertising features through your property settings, there may be cases where you need to disable them programmatically based on the user's expressed privacy preferences.

 There are two fields in particular that provide this degree of control to the user:

 These fields can be set to either true or false.
 Your property settings determine their default values, however, you can also configure this value to dynamically override your property settings in order to respect user privacy preferences.

 For example, suppose your website features a cookie consent banner.
 A user might consent to your use of their data for performance purposes, such as improving the user experience of your website, but they might not consent to your use of their data for targeting purposes.